Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 |ServiceBusNamespaceTopic Subscription | sbts-cpd-apps-copyqna-uat-we-01||
 |StorageAccounts | stcpdappsintuatwe01||

-### 4.4.4 Post deployment steps:
+### 4.4.4 Post deployment steps
-1. Change the value of "**deploy**" parameter to "**false**" in apicon-cpd-apps-intspo-uat-we-01-parameters.json and apicon-cpd-apps-into365-uat-we-01-parameters.json
+1. Change the value of "**deploy**" parameter to "**false**" in apicon-cpd-apps-intspo-uat-we-01-parameters.json and apicon-cpd-apps-into365-uat-we-01-parameters.json.
+_`If the value of "deploy" is "false" then we don't need to reauthenticate the api connections on subsequent deployments`_

 ## 4.5 Shared Resource Group
 ### 4.5.1 Resource Group